davish/davi.sh/src/content/blog/2024/01/nix-darwin.md

 entrypoint, we'll be using a flake[^1] to provide the entrypoint to our configuration.

 [^1]: Since this series will focus on system configuration rather than development environments,
     we'll only be creating this one flake and won't cover flakes in-depth.
 If want to read more about flakes, feel free to check out [Julia Evans's blog post on flakes](https://jvns.ca/blog/2023/11/11/notes-on-nix-flakes/) and the [Zero to Nix wiki page](https://zero-to-nix.com/concepts/flakes).

-Here is our minimal flake that calls `nix-darwin`.
+Below is our minimal flake that calls `nix-darwin`.
 Make sure to replace `$USER` with your username and `$HOSTNAME` with your system's hostname.

 You can place this flake in any directory you'd like.
 For the purposes of this series, we'll assume